rdeioris/glTFRuntime/README.md

 All of them require a SkeletalMesh to extract the Skeleton (this is technically not required as you could specify the Skeleton asset directly, but this will allow to set a preview asset in the editor, future glTFRuntime releases will allow to specify only a Skeleton too).

-Note that as long as dirreferent SkeletalMeshes use the same Skeleton, you can share AnimationBlueprint too.
+Note that as long as different SkeletalMeshes use the same Skeleton, you can share AnimationBlueprint too.

 # Nodes Animations